-When someone clicks on an item in your product listing page, this will take them to the item’s product detail page.
-This page offers a closer look at your product, and offers your customer to add one or more of them to their cart.
+A click on your product listing page takes your customer to the item’s product detail page.
+This page offers a closer look at your product, and your customers can easily add one or more of them to their cart.
 Like the product listing page, you can customize this page with our website editing tools.

-If someone decides to buy a product, they can add it to their shopping cart, along with any other products in your store.
-A list of items in the cart will appear when they hover their cursor over the shopping cart icon.
+If someone decides to make a purchase from your store, they can add one or multiple products to their shopping cart.
+The list of items will appear when they hover their cursor over the shopping cart icon.

 When customers check out, they’ll input their shipping address, shipping preference, and credit card number to finish their purchase.
 Stripe will process the payments made and report the totals in your Stripe account.

 At this time, a Mailchimp store can only make domestic sales and shipments.
 For businesses in the United States, this includes all 50 states and the District of Columbia.
 For business in the United Kingdom, this includes England, Scotland, Wales, and Northern Ireland, as well as the Highlands and Islands, Scilly Isles, and the Isle of Man.